 Jimbaran Bay has some super fancy resorts but is still surrounded by local restaurants and shops.
 Jimbaran Bay is located in a great area close to the airport and is a good location to explore the rest of Bali from.

-Many people come to Bali to catch the ideal wave – if this is you, you want to stay close to Kuta, Uluwatu or Canggu.
+Many people come to Bali to catch the ideal wave – if this is you and you’re wanting to find the best surf spots in Bali, then stay close to Kuta, Uluwatu or Canggu.
 These areas are very different from each other.
 Kuta is the chaotic central tourist hub, while Uluwatu is super quiet and apart from day-trippers generally only attracts surfers to the area, whereas Canggu is a super trendy little town.

 Uluwatu is located high on the cliff tops, so the beach is only accessible by walking down steep staircases – not really ideal if you have kids with you.
 The area is also spread out so you will need transport or catch a taxi to get between beaches, accommodation and restaurants.